Kim-jy0819/Kim-jy0819/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a 3D Vision Engineer at nuvilab, Seoul.
+- 👨🏽‍💻 I’m currently a 3D Vision Engineer at nuvilab, in Seoul.
 - 🌱 I’m currently exploring 3D Vision with a big interest in 3D reconstruction, SLAM and Autonomous driving.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [charlie0819@naver.com](charlie0819@naver.com).